askhogan/scrive-browser-extension/README.md

     Possible solution:

-       Timestamping - we add a timestamp based random parameter at the end of each request made by 2 `https://www.scrive.com/ie/v0.7.5/ie/ScriveIELoader.js?RANDOM_PAR`
+       Timestamping - we add a timestamp based random parameter at the end of each request.
+           `https://www.scrive.com/ie/v0.7.5/ie/ScriveIELoader.js?RANDOM_PAR`